-In 1882 Thomas Swallow (a Melbourne biscuit maker) established the Hambledon plantation including sugar mill west of Edmonton.
+In 1882 Thomas Swallow, a Melbourne biscuit maker, established the Hambledon plantation (including a sugar mill) west of Edmonton.
 This was the precursor to the growth of the sugar industry in the area.

 The ‘Hambledon Mill’ was later taken over by the mighty Colonial Sugar Refining Company (CSR).
 By the 1940s, more houses were built next to the mill (for mill staff), all owned and paid for by the CSR.

-Located almost halfway between Gordonvale and Cairns, Edmonton developed into a small country town.
-Consequently, it was typical of most country towns of that time.
+Located almost halfway between Gordonvale and Cairns, Edmonton Queensland developed into a small country town.
+Consequently, it was typical of most Queensland country towns throughout the 20th century.

-By the 1960s the town had two pubs, the Hambledon Hotel and the Grafton Hotel.
-The main sources of employment were a meat-works on the outskirts of town and the Hambledon Sugar Mill. additionally, the town had a strong sense of community, which characterised most Queensland towns of the era.
+By the 1950s the town had two pubs, the Hambledon Hotel and the Grafton Hotel.
+The main sources of employment were a meat-works on the outskirts of town and the Hambledon Sugar Mill.
+Additionally, the town had a strong sense of community, which characterised most Queensland towns of the era.